vickie333/Text-Similarity-Finder/Readme.md

 The client will write a string of characters and the program will return the files, which contain said string or its similarity.
 In the following format:

-- File location,
+File location,
-- line where the word was found,
+line where the string was found, the content, and the percentage of similarity.
-- the word,
-- and the percentage of similarity